 The scandals involving Morrissey may be news to some outside Virginia, but they have been common knowledge for many years both in Virginia and also sometimes internationally.
-They have earned Morrissey pages upon pages of news coverage over the years.
+They have earned Morrissey many pages of news coverage over the years.

-Morrissey never technically admitted, at least legally, to having a sexual relationship with his wife before she came of age.
+In terms of the Breitbart headline, Morrissey never admitted to having a sexual relationship with his wife before she came of age.
 In 2014, Morrissey entered an Alford plea, which is functionally similar to a no-contest plea.
-By entering an Alford plea, Morrissey didn’t admit to wrongdoing but acknowledged that prosecutors had evidence that could convict him had he gone to trial.
-He claimed that lewd texts on his phone were placed there by a hacker, but that defense was disputed in a complaint by the Virginia State Bar, which eventually led to Morrissey’s losing his law license for the second time.
+By entering an Alford plea, Morrissey didn't admit to wrongdoing but acknowledged that prosecutors had evidence that could convict him had he gone to trial.
+He claimed that lewd texts on his phone were placed there by a hacker, but that defense was disputed in a complaint by the Virginia State Bar, which eventually led to Morrissey's losing his law license for the second time.

 In 2015 Morrissey made public a picture of himself and the then-19-year-old Myrna Pride, dressed in Civil War-era garb, with their newborn: